RobinMarechal/database-rest-unwrapper/README.md

 # Database Rest Unwrapper

+> This project is deprecated and no longer maintained!

 A simple way to unwrap your database as a RESTful API.
 Only tested with Laravel 5.5 and MySQL.